Well, a glaring discrepancy here that I mentioned earlier in the program has just been addressed by the Speaker of the House, Denny Hastert.

 Well, I guess I didn't print it out.

-They're still four times what their competitors are.
+They're still four times what their competitors are, but their ratings are down.

-There was a story about how Democrats have decided to go after Fox News.
+Yesterday in the Week in Review section, New York Times front page of the Week in Review section, there was a story about how Democrats have decided to go after Fox News.

 It is a laughable premise.

-Fox News, and I don't mean this to be a cut.
+And I don't mean this to be a cut.

 Their highest numbers, viewership numbers are at night, and they run anywhere from 1.8 to 2.5 million homes.

-People, what have you?
+People, what have you.

 And the Democrats are targeting these people as their primary enemies.

-And it it uh story talked about how Carville and Bigala went on the O'Reilly factory, and they read him the Ryder Day, and they told him what was.
+If you add up all of the liberal drive-by media outlets and add the publications, the newspapers and magazines, and it story talked about how Carville and Begala went on the O'Reilly factory, and they read him the riord, and they told him what was.

-Uh Intellectually, it's impossible to understand.
+Intellectually, it's impossible to understand.

 So it's ridiculous to look at it intellectually.